JuliaGeo/CFTime.jl/README.md

 * Conversion function between CFTime types and Julia's `DateTime`.
 * Regular time range based on Julia's range type.
 A time range is a vector of date time elements, but only the start time, the end time and the steps need to be stored in memory.

-`CFTime.jl` currently does not support leap seconds, which were standardized as part of CF conventions version 1.12, released in December 2024.
+CFTime currently does not support leap seconds, which were standardized as part of CF conventions version 1.12, released in December 2024.

 ## Installation